 In addition, there are several other pharmacy options to which students may drive, walk or get a ride to via the college offered medical transport service.
-DPS operates the medical transportation program, and assistance with scheduling a ride is provided by the Wellness Center.
-Contact DPS for more information on medical transportation.
+DPS operates the medical transportation program.
+Contact DPS at 717-245-1349 for more information on medical transportation.

 Breaks: How is care coordinated over school breaks?

 Students can use the Wellness Center for healthcare needs during the academic year; however, students should maintain home healthcare providers for breaks, particularly those of length like winter and summer.
 With proper releases signed, Wellness Center staff members will coordinate student care with home treatment providers.
 All students receiving psychiatric medication provided by the Wellness Center are required to have home healthcare providers to continue to follow up over these breaks.

 ADD/ADHD and Other Learning Differences: What services are available for students with ADD/ADHD, learning disabilities, autism spectrum disorder, and other types of learning differences?

 The Wellness Center is available to students needing treatment (counseling and/or psychiatry (excluding stimulant medication).
 Students with ADD/ADHD and other learning differences may benefit from supports available through the office of SOAR: Strategies, Organization and Achievement Resources.
 SOAR offers one-on-one time management strategy sessions and students can find a walk of academic success-related resources on the SOAR website.